maatlabs/maat/README.md

 ## Status

-Maat is currently at version `0.12.2` (ZK soundness prerequisites).
+Maat is currently at version `0.12.3` (ZK prover and verifier).
 The compiler frontend, type system, module system, bytecode VM, and CLI toolchain are functional and tested.
-The ZK backend infrastructure is in place: `Felt` (Goldilocks field element) is a first-class type; `maat_trace` generates a 44-column algebraic execution trace; `maat_air` implements the full CPU constraint system (41 main transition constraints + memory permutation argument + range-check sub-AIR via an 8-column auxiliary segment); and all loop constructs are provably bounded by design -- `while`/`loop` without a `#[bounded(N)]` annotation are rejected at parse time, ensuring the trace length is always statically bounded before proof generation.
+The ZK backend is operational end-to-end: `Felt` (Goldilocks field element) is a first-class type; `maat_trace` generates a 44-column algebraic execution trace; `maat_air` implements the full CPU constraint system (41 main transition constraints + memory permutation argument + range-check sub-AIR via an 8-column auxiliary segment); `maat_prover` wires the AIR to Winterfell's STARK infrastructure to produce and verify cryptographic proofs; and all loop constructs are provably bounded by design -- `while`/`loop` without a `#[bounded(N)]` annotation are rejected at parse time, ensuring the trace length is always statically bounded before proof generation.
+See the [current limitations](#current-limitations) for the known constraint on user-defined functions with parameters.

 ## Disclaimer

-Early adopters should be aware that Maat `0.12.2` is a step toward Maat 1.0, for which a formal audit process is expected.
+Early adopters should be aware that Maat `0.12.3` is a step toward Maat 1.0, for which a formal audit process is expected.
 In the meantime, we invite you to explore and experiment with Maat, but we do not recommend using it to build mission-critical systems.

 ## Acknowledgments